 - Medical expenses related to treatment for your injuries from the attack

 - Lost wages for the time you missed at work attending to your hospitalization and other medical treatment

 Holding a third party liable for sexual assault

 - A guest at a resort was sexually assaulted on the property.

 - A patient was sexually abused by his or her doctor in the examining room.

 - A student was attacked and raped by a security guard on campus.

 In all three of these cases, there is a third-party, aside from the person who assaulted the victims, that can be held accountable for these assaults.
-The owners of the vacation resort may be held liable for the sexual assault of a guest on the premises due to inadequate security.
+The owners of the vacation resort may be held liable for the sexual assault of a guest on the premises due to inadequate security, or if the victim was held as part of a sex trafficking ring.
 The patient who was assaulted by his or her doctor can hold the medical practice, the hospital or health clinic liable for their injuries, and the student who was attacked on campus can pursue the University for negligent hiring and supervision.